 My lifelong passion for history led me to earn my Bachelors degree in History from Western New England University and my Masters degree in Public History from Central Connecticut State University.
 While I was in the Central Connecticut State University Public History graduate program, I worked on the Connecticut Historical Society’s “Cooking by the Book” exhibit that my group came up with the original proposal for.
 I also helped set up art exhibits at CCSU’s art galleries, and wrote a lesson plan on women contributions to society in the eighteenth century as a final project in the program for the Stanley-Whitman House museum.

 Along the way, I gained various experiences within school activities and museums.
 My experiences include working with students in school programs at the Stanley-Whitman House in Farmington, Connecticut, Connecticut’s Old State House, and Connecticut Landmarks Hartford properties.
 I also volunteered at the Franklin Historical Museum in Franklin, Massachusetts where I provided tours for visitors, helped organize public programs connected with town events, and kept an inventory of the museum’s collections.
 I became a full time Museum Educator with the Long Island Museum where I teach programs, and take on administrative roles such as schedule programs.

 Today, I am an independent museum professional working on various projects.
-For instance, I joined the Long Island Maritime Museum and Three Village Historical Society volunteering in the education and visitor services departments.
+For instance, I joined the Three Village Historical Society volunteering in the education department.
+Also, I joined the Maritime Explorium educating children in STEM lessons.
 I continue to look for opportunities in which I educate school groups and the public on the significance of the arts, history, and sciences in our society through the museum education field.

 If you are interested in collaborating on projects or in me as a candidate for your institution, please visit the Contacts page to send me a message.